scottish-government-design-system/designsystem.gov.scot/components/tabs/index.md

 ### When to use this component

-When using tabs for content its best:
+When using tabs for content it is best:

-* to use clear and succinct labels to describe the content in each tab -– tabs hide content from the user, so it is important to make it clear what content each tab has
+* to use clear and succinct labels to describe the content in each tab - tabs hide content from the user, so it is important to make it clear what content each tab has
 * order tabs based on user need, with the most needed section of content in the first tab
 * not to disable any of the tabs – if there is no content for a tab, either remove it or explain why it has no content when selected
 * to avoid tabs that wrap over more than one line due to long labels or too many tabs – wrapping makes it harder to understand which tab is open